spacekitcat/cmpress-tool/README.md

 - [x] Basic inflate algorithm
 - [x] Seperate the slide logic from the SlidingWindow (pass an external function)
 - [x] Seperate the compression frame storage from the SlidingWindow
+- [ ] Replace the string buffers in
 - [ ] Integration tests to verify the integrity of compress to decompress relationship (combined with the unit tests seems appropriate for the size of the project)
 - [ ] Custom iterator for the dictionary to abstract some of the dictionary lookup operations.
 - [x] Proper, unit tested sliding window system